GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ### Play / pause

-The "play" action user intent resumes the media playback while "pause" temporarily halts media playback.
+The "play" action indicates that the user wants to resume the media playback while "pause" indicates a desire to temporarily halt it.

 The "play/pause" icon is always shown in a media notification and the related media events are handled automatically by the browser.
 To override their default behavior, handle "play" and "pause" media actions as shown below.

-The browser may consider that a website to not be playing media when seeking or loading for instance.
+The browser may consider a website to not be playing media when seeking or loading for instance.
 In this case, override this behavior by setting `navigator.mediaSession.playbackState` to `"playing"` or `"paused"` to make sure the website UI stays in sync with media notification controls.